 - Also before their arrival, he had sent Ensign Sellards to give a copy of the news to the La Dépêche editor for him to post on the newspaper’s bulletin board.
 Sellards returned just as Howard and Cook arrived, bringing the message back with him because the editor was not in the newspaper building.

-- Wilson instructed Sellards to go back to La Dépêche and hand the news to whoever was in charge there.
+- Wilson instructed Sellards to go back to the La Dépêche building with the news.
 Howard went with him, having received permission to “use” what Wilson assured him twice was an “official” report from the Admiral’s private channels in Paris.

 “I would like to go on record as certifying that ….”

-- Admiral Wilson told them in his reception room that the Germans had signed the Allies’ armistice terms.
+- Admiral Wilson told them that the Germans had signed the Allies’ armistice terms.